Produce This! - Diversifying the Classics

 Download Text

-The Force of Habit by Guillén de Castro
+The Force of Habit, by Guillén de Castro

 A brother and a sister separated at birth: Félix brought up by his mother to speak softly, fear thunder, and sew with the women of the house; and Hipólita, raised with her father in a war zone to wield a sword like a soldier.
 When the family is reunited, the father insists on making the siblings conform to traditional gender roles.
-While Félix teaches his sister how to wear high heels, Hipólita shows him how to use a weapon, questions of gender are complicated by the power of desire.
+While Félix teaches his sister how to wear high heels, Hipólita shows him how to use a weapon, as questions of gender are complicated by the power of desire.

 The play has 16 roles: 8 male, 4 female, and 4 gender neutral.